-Distance between vehicles CMBSTM The sensors detect a vehicle Audible & Visual WARNINGS Steering Wheel Braking Stage Normal Vehicle Ahead There is a risk of a come on vehicle ahead of you.
-There is a risk of a come on vehicle ahead of you.
+Distance between vehicles CMBSTM The sensors detect a vehicle Audible & Visual WARNINGS Steering Wheel Braking Stage one Normal Vehicle Ahead Your Vehicle There is a risk of a collision with the vehicle ahead of you.
 When in Long , visual and audible alerts come on at a longer distance from a vehicle ahead than in Normal setting, and in Short , at a shorter distance than in Normal .
-In case of an oncoming vehicle detected, rapid vibration is provided. - Stage two Your Vehicle Vehicle Ahead The risk of a collision has increased, time to respond is reduced.
-Visual and audible alerts. - Lightly applied Stage three Your Vehicle Vehicle Ahead The CMBSTM determines that a collision is unavoidable. visuai ariu audible alerts. - Forcefully applied
+If an oncoming vehicle is detected, rapid vibration is provided. - Stage two Your Vehicle Vehicle Ahead The risk of a collision has increased, time to respond is reduced.
+Visual and audible alerts. - Lightly applied Stage three Your Vehicle Ahead The CMBSTM determines that a collision is unavoidable. visuai ariu audible dielis. - Forcefully applied